-- Criteria (required argument) – It is a range of cells that contains the criteria specified by us.
+- Criteria (required argument) – This is a range of cells that contains the criteria specified by us.
 It specifies the record that will be included in the calculation.
 We can use any range for the criteria argument, as long as it includes at least one column label and at least one cell below the column label in which the condition for the column is specified.

 How to use the DSUM Function in Excel?

 To understand the uses of the DSUM function, let’s consider a few examples: